The Sustainable Energy Authority of Ireland (SEAI) is hosting the annual SEAI Energy Show in the RDS Main Hall on 27 and 28 March 2019.

 I met up with some exhibitors.
 Symphony Energy, based in Blessington, Co Wicklow has launched a new product called Symphony Cloud which integrates existing building management systems with other mechanical and electrical equipment to provide a single operating platform using bespoke coding and standard web software.
 There is also a smartphone app tailored to each building.
 This provides the maintenance team with good visibility into the operation of their buildings and the ability to quickly intervene where necessary.
 The system provides data for preventive and predictive maintenance and asset life-cycle tracking.
 I spoke to Tom Ascough, Director of Symphony.

 Kohlbach is an Austrian company that manufactures industrial heat and electricity generation systems using biomass fuels.
-These systems include boilers, combustion systems, furnace systems and fuel gas condensation systems.
+These systems include boilers, steam generator, combustion systems, furnace systems and fuel gas condensation systems.
 Container and housing systems are also manufactured, along with fuel handling and feeding systems, and automated operational controls.
 Kohlbach provides integrated solutions including design, manufacturing, project management and after-sales service.
 I spoke to Gerhard Kraft, Sales and Customer Support Manager of Kohlbach Austria.